-Logic is an essential part of understanding and construction mathematical proofs and is embedded throughout the programme.
-The quality of solutions to a problems is substantially determined by the structure of that response; synthesis, problem analysis, solving, integration of theory and application, and knowledge transfer from one topic to another are intrinsic to high-level performance in the
+Logic is an essential part of the understanding and construction of mathematical proofs and is embedded throughout the programme.
+The quality of solutions to a problems is substantially determined by the structure of that response; analysis. synthesis, problem solving. integration of theory and application, and knowledge transfer from one topic to another are intrinsic to high-level performance in the programme.